medopaw/aichat-stream-demo/README.md

 docker-compose up -d
 ```

-The application will also be available at http://localhost:8080.
+The application will also be available at http://localhost:8080 (port mapping from Nginx server in Docker container).

 ## 许可证 | License